Evaluating Perspectival Biases in Cross-Modal Retrieval: Introduction

 \section{Introduction}

-As \citet{nietzsche1887genealogy} observed, \emph{``there is only a perspective seeing, only a perspective knowing''}; put differently, there is \emph{no view from nowhere}.
-Large models inherit this perspectival character through their training data; what they learn to represent depends on the frequency of appearance and co-occurrence structure.
-As a result, the latent space of such models does \emph{not} always function as the robust, language-agnostic semantic space we expect.
-Instead, retrieval outcomes can be skewed, favoring linguistic prevalence or cultural association over true semantic relevance.
-The effect of such a perspectival character on both image-to-text and text-to-image retrievals is illustrated in Figure~\ref{fig:bias_definition}.
-Understanding and quantifying these effects is crucial for ensuring consistent retrieval performance across languages and cultures.
+As \citet{nietzsche1887genealogy} observed, \emph{there is only a perspective seeing, only a perspective knowing''}; put differently, there is \emph{no view from nowhere}.
+Large models inherit this perspectival character from training data, where representations depend on frequency and co-occurrence.
+Consequently, their latent spaces deviate from the expected robust, language-agnostic semantics, skewing retrieval toward linguistic prevalence or cultural associations over true relevance.
+Figure~\ref{fig:bias_definition} illustrates this in image-to-text and text-to-image retrieval, highlighting the need to quantify such effects for consistent cross-lingual, cross-cultural performance.